 Coming out of Crenshaw High School in Los Angeles, Ollie played on some of Calhoun's finest teams during the mid-1990s, as a four-year starting point guard and a two-time captain.

 He played in 124 games for the Huskies, averaging 6.7 points and 5.0 assists.
 A third team All-Big East pick, his 619 assist total still ranks third on UConn's all-time list.
 He graduated in 1995 with a degree in Communications.

 But Ollie was far more concerned with team statistics than individual ones.
 During his four-year UConn career, the Huskies had a record of 92-33, 51-21 in the Big East Conference and made three NCAA Tournament appearances.
 During Ollie's last two seasons, when he served as a team captain, UConn's record was 57-10 overall and a dazzling 32-4 in the Big East, capturing two Big East regular-season championships, and reaching the NCAA Sweet 16 and Elite Eight, respectively.

 Yet it was after his UConn career that Ollie was most impressive, displaying unmatched perseverance, intestinal fortitude, and a never-say- die attitude as he fought his way through years in the Continental Basketball Association and the U.S. Basketball League to get his chance in the NBA.
 Once there, Ollie would simply not give up his dream, signing a series of 10-day and one-year contracts, dealing with trades and frustrating roster cuts.

 Born in Dallas on Dec.
-27, 1972, and raised in Los Angeles, Ollie resides in Glastonbury with wife Stephanie, who is also a UConn grad (1997), and their two children, son Jalen (born 6/22/96) and daughter Cheyenne (born 2/6/01).
+27, 1972, and raised in Los Angeles, Ollie resides in Glastonbury with wife Stephanie, who is also a UConn grad (1997), and their two children, son Jalen (born 6/22/96) and daughter Cheyanne (born 2/6/01).